helenaferdy/helenaferdy.github.io/_posts/2026-03-10-alibaba-vpn.md

 <br>

-On CP side, the logs for the traffic between these 2 subnets can be observe here
+Inside Check Point, the logs for the traffic between these 2 subnets can be observed here

 ![x](/static/2026-03-10-alibaba-vpn/32.png)